-As a well owner, you are responsible to maintain your well.
-Protecting Your Well and Water Supply - a Groundwater Protection Plan for Domestic Well Owners, is available for download from the Division of Water's Groundwater Section's Web page, or by calling the Division of Water.
+As a well owner, you are responsible for the maintenance of your well.
+Protecting Your Well and Water Supply a Groundwater Protection Plan for Domestic Well Owners, is available for download from the Division of Water's groundwater Web page, or by calling the Division of Water.